janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Store the order data and files in the database
+## 5. Store the Order Data and Files in the Database

 ### Order Data and File Storage
 This is used to store the order data and files in the database for future reference and processing.